-Many employees who suspect fraud or misconduct first think to report to a supervisor, a company hotline, or a corporate compliance department.
-Many companies also advertise “hotlines” for employees to report fraud, misconduct, and safety issues.
-However, whistleblowers should avoid these internal reporting channels.
+Many employees who suspect fraud or misconduct first think to report to a supervisor or a corporate compliance department.
+Many companies also advertise “hotlines” for employees to report fraud, misconduct, or safety issues.
+However, whistleblowers should be wary of these internal reporting channels.

 While hotlines often promise confidentiality or anonymity, companies may still be able to identify the employee based on the complaint, and employees who report their concerns internally are often not protected from retaliation.
 Some laws, such as the nuclear whistleblower law, specifically protect those reporting misconduct using internal channels.
 However, in many cases, employers have successfully argued in court that they can fire at-will employees for reporting to their internal company channels.

 Many whistleblower channels also report to a company’s general counsel or a compliance department that reports to the general counsel.
 Company lawyers who receive whistleblower complaints are not obligated to report those complaints to the government.
 They are required to act in the best interest of the company, not the whistleblower.
 In the past, company lawyers have used attorney-client privilege to hide evidence of whistleblower reports.

 Whistleblowers should remember that internal reporting channels exist to benefit the company, rather than the individual reporting misconduct.
 Whistleblowers should not make any disclosures internally until after they consult a whistleblower attorney.
 With the help of a whistleblower attorney, whistleblowers can report to law enforcement.